duluca/document-ts/README.md

 start()
 ```

-- If you use `connect()` then you don't have to worry about having your Database Instance initialized during an asynchoronous start up sequence. `getDbInstance` gives you access to the native MongoDB driver to perform custom functions like creating indexes.
+- If you use `connect()` then you don't have to worry about having your Database Instance initialized during an asynchronous start-up sequence. `getDbInstance` gives you access to the native MongoDB driver to perform custom functions like creating indexes.

 ```js
 import { getDbInstance } from 'document-ts'